scipy/scipy/doc/source/tutorial/sparse.rst

 The `scipy.sparse` module contains the following formats, each with their own distinct advantages and disadvantages:

 - Block Sparse Row (BSR) arrays :func:`scipy.sparse.bsr_array()`, which are most appropriate when the parts of the array with data occur in contiguous blocks.
-- Coordinate (COO) arrays :func:`scipy.sparse.coo_array()`, which are most useful because they provide a simple way to construct sparse arrays and modify them in place.
+- Coordinate (COO) arrays :func:`scipy.sparse.coo_array()`, which provide a simple way to construct sparse arrays and modify them in place.
 COO can also be quickly converted into other formats, such CSR, CSC, or BSR.
 - Compressed Sparse Row (CSR) arrays :func:`scipy.sparse.csr_array()`, which are most useful for fast arithmetic, vector products, and slicing by row.
 - Compressed Sparse Column (CSC) arrays :func:`scipy.sparse.csc_array()`, which are most useful for fast arithmetic, vector products, and slicing by column.
-- Diagonal (DIA) arrays :func:`scipy.sparse.dia_array()`, which are useful for fast arithmatic so long as the data primarily occurs along diagonals of the array.
+- Diagonal (DIA) arrays :func:`scipy.sparse.dia_array()`, which are useful for efficient storage and fast arithmetic so long as the data primarily occurs along diagonals of the array.
-- Dictionary of Keys (DOK) arrays :func:`scipy.sparse.dok_array()`, which are useful for fast construction of a sparse array.
+- Dictionary of Keys (DOK) arrays :func:`scipy.sparse.dok_array()`, which are useful for fast construction and single-element access.
 - List of Lists (LIL) arrays :func:`scipy.sparse.lil_array()`, which are useful for fast construction and modification of sparse arrays.

 More information on the strengths and weaknesses of each of the sparse array formats can be found in `their documentation <https://docs.scipy.org/doc/scipy/reference/sparse.html#sparse-array-classes>`_.